EmmaQjf/codeChallenges/README.md

 #11 hackerrankInString : check whether given string contains the word hackerrank
 thoughts: very simple, a good review of .*? respresents random characters in regular expression </br>

+#12 pangrams : A pangram is a string that contains every letter of the alphabet.
+Given a sentence determine whether it is a pangram in the English alphabet.
+Ignore case.
+Return either pangram or not pangram as appropriate.
+thoughts: very simple, a good review of map function </br>